 Best Earth Day deals you can shop right now: Hydro Flasks, organic mattresses, sustainable clothing and more

-Earth Day is this weekend, but there are already plenty of Earth Day sales to shop right now.
-Tons of eco-friendly brands are running sales to help you make more environmentally-friendly shopping choices.
+Earth Day is this weekend -- and there are tons of unbeatable Earth Day deals available.
+Many eco-friendly brands are running sales to help you make more environmentally-friendly shopping choices.
 Whether you're looking to upgrade to a new organic mattress or shop carbon neutral luggage, we've found great deals on sustainable products from tons of top brands.

-Keep reading to explore the top Earth Day deals that you can shop right now.
+Keep reading to explore the top Earth Day deals that you can shop this weekend.

 Best Earth Day bedding and mattress deals